-The Unit Facility Director (UFD) or other appropriate unit representative should contact SP and FM and provide the facility code, facility name, asset assignment, SUNY ownership (if applicable), location and any relevant circumstances to begin a conversation about a facility that no longer meets programmatic needs.
-Through this process, FM's role is to serve as the facilities experts to determine that a facility has reached end of life, can't be re-used, or could be re-used with a certain level of investment.
+The Unit Facility Director (UFD) or other appropriate unit representative should contact SP and provide the facility code, facility name, asset assignment, SUNY ownership (if applicable), location and any relevant circumstances to begin a conversation about a facility that no longer meets programmatic needs.
+Through this process, SP may consult with FM, and the maintenance planner or other FM representative may serve as the facilities expert to determine that a facility has reached end of life, can't be re-used, or could be re-used with a certain level of investment.
 SP's role is to facilitate the reallocation process, where appropriate, or support the process toward Out of Service designation and align the tracking list with this process.

-SP and FM will work with the unit to visit and evaluate the facility.
-The evaluation will include consultation with the Campus Planning Office to determine if a facility is historically designated or within a historic district.
+SP will work with the unit and FM to visit and evaluate the facility if appropriate.
+The evaluation may include consultation with the Campus Planning Office to determine if a facility is historically designated or within a historic district.
 Any such facility will likely require special consideration and process.

 If the evaluation recognizes ongoing potential value to Cornell, the SP will change the facility status to Potential Reallocation and will bring the facility to the Space Use Advisory Committee (SUAC) with a recommendation that it be handled under the Procedure for the Reallocation of Space.
 If the reallocation procedure results in no interest from any unit in operating the facility, then the SP will update the status to Vacancy in Process and the unit can pursue legal vacancy and an Out of Service designation.
-If the FM and SP evaluation determines low value to any internal use due to location, previous use, condition, etc., the SP will update the facility status to Vacancy in Process without the reallocation step.
+If the SP evaluation determines low value to any internal use due to location, previous use, condition, etc., the SP will update the facility status to Vacancy in Process without the reallocation step.

-The stewarding unit will engage with the appropriate office - CCF Code Enforcement for Contract College facilities and EH&S for all other properties - and will follow a standard protocol to completely empty of all contents and re-secure the facility.
+The stewarding unit will engage with the appropriate office - CCF Code Enforcement for Contract College facilities and EH&S for all other properties - and will follow a standard protocol1 to completely empty of all contents and re-secure the facility.
 "Re-secure" means that the access is changed to more severely limit who can enter the facility; this eliminates concerns about old keys and the facility being put back into use without authorization.